PaddyMcGlone/codemcglone.github.io/_posts/2019-08-08-Interfaces-PartDeux-Polymorphism.markdown

         }
     }

-We have introduced polymorphism into our StockRoom application via interfaces.
-All of the messaging types (WhatsApp, TextServicem EmailService) now implement IAlert and we circulate through a list of alert types and send the message.
+In the code above, we have introduced polymorphism into our app via the use of interfaces.
+All of the alert types (WhatsApp, TextService EmailService) now implement IAlert and we have introduced a list of alert type instances which our app now circulates through and sends the message.

 We can now call the StockRoom App and add or remove messaging types without having to make changes and recompile the main stock room class.